-The A&R LTIP provides that all Options granted to Canadian Participants will be exercisable only for the issuance by the Company of authorized and previously unissued Common Shares from treasury (subject to the right of a Participant to elect an alternative form of payment as set out in the applicable award agreement).
+The Third A&R LTIP provides that all Options granted to Canadian Participants will be exercisable only for the issuance by the Company of authorized and previously unissued Common Shares from treasury (subject to the right of a Participant to elect an alternative form of payment as set out in the applicable award agreement).

 A Canadian Participant will not have taxable income upon the grant of an Option.
 At the time of exercising an Option, a Canadian Participant will recognize, as employment income (subject to withholding), the difference between the fair market value of the Common Shares at the time of acquisition less the exercise price paid.

-Provided that the exercise price of the Option is at least equal to the fair market value of the underlying Common Shares at the time the Option was granted and the Common Shares constitute "prescribed shares" (within the meaning of section 6204 of the regulations to the ITA), a Canadian Participant who exercises an Option should be entitled to a deduction of 50% of the taxable amount on exercise, subject to limitations in the proposed amendments to the ITA which may restrict the availability of the deduction to Options covering a maximum of fair market value of CAD \$200,000 of shares that vest each year.
-Each Canadian Participant should consult his or her own financial advisor regarding the availability of such deduction.
+Provided that the exercise price of the Option is at least equal to the fair market value of the underlying Common Shares at the time the Option was granted and the Common Shares constitute "prescribed shares" (within the meaning of section 6204 of the regulations to the ITA), a Canadian Participant who exercises an Option should be entitled to a deduction of 50% of the taxable amount on exercise.
+Where the Company has consolidated annual revenues of over \$500 million, certain provisions of the ITA may apply to restrict the availability of the 50% deduction to Options covering a maximum of fair market value of CAD \$200,000 of shares that vest each year.
+Each Canadian Participant should consult his or her own financial advisor regarding the availability of the deduction and the quantum thereof.